Enamul Bari

-Muhammad Enamul Bari BBP, ndu, psc is a former three star air officer who served as the 13th Chief of Air Staff of Bangladesh Air Force.
-He also served as the Chairman of Biman Bangladesh Airlines, the flag carrier of Bangladesh.
-He was replaced by Sajjadul Hassan as the chairperson of Bangladesh Biman on 2019.
+Muhammad Enamul Bari BBP, ndu, psc is a former three star air officer who served as the 13th chief of air staff of the Bangladesh Air Force.
+He also served as the chairman of Biman Bangladesh Airlines, the flag carrier of Bangladesh.
+He was replaced by Sajjadul Hassan as the chairperson of Bangladesh Biman in 2019.

+He joined the Bangladesh Air Force as a flight cadet on September 19, 1978, and was commissioned into the General Duties (Pilot) branch on February 1, 1981, along with Abu Esrar, who became air chief in June 2015.